 The fight started after a player disputed a foul call.
 Photo: sunnybright/Iris/Scanpix

-The fight between boys at the children’ asylum centres Børnecenter Tullebølle and Børnecenter Hundstrup broke out after a football match between the two groups on Saturday but was reported by TV2 Fyn
+The fight between boys at the children’ asylum centres Børnecenter Tullebølle and Børnecenter Hundstrup broke out after a football match between the two groups on Saturday but was reported by TV2 Fyn on Wednesday evening.

 Ulrik Pihl, the leader of the Holmegaard Asylum Centre, which administers the Tullebølle centre, told TV2 Fyn that things got out of hand after a referee gave a free kick to one of the clubs.
 A player heatedly disputed the call and things quickly escalated from there.

 Witnesses told TV2 Fyn that upwards of 100 boys were involved in the violent fight.